109902249/TS_MARS_algorithm/README.md

 3. In this implementation, the algorithm samples candidate solutions from a sequence of independent multivariate normal distributions that recursively  approximiates the corresponding Boltzmann distributions [2].

 ### Reference:
-1. Qi Zhang and Jiaqiao Hu: A Two-time-scale Adaptive Search Algorithm for Global Optimization.
+1. Qi Zhang and Jiaqiao Hu (2017): A Two-time-scale Adaptive Search Algorithm for Global Optimization.
 The Proceedings of the 2017 Winter Simulation Conference, pp. 2069-2079.
 2. Jiaqiao Hu and Ping Hu (2011): Annealing adaptive search, cross-entropy, and stochastic approximation in global optimization.
 Naval Research Logistics 58(5):457-477.